 First, you need to find the church.
-Visit our map page to view directions and maps to our church.
+Click here to get directions to the church!
 The parking lot is behind the church and you enter through the rear door to your left.
 There is always someone there to greet you and answer any questions that you may have.

 We also conduct special services during the religious holidays such as Thanksgiving, Christmas and Easter, as well as weekday services during the season of Lent.
 Check the church calendar on this web site for more information.

 St. John’s is actively involved in community outreach programs and we also support various missionary projects.
 You will find us very friendly and we truly provide a family atmosphere.
 You can feel free to get involved in as much or as little as you have time for and are comfortable with.